Data structures used by FieldTrip

 . - It is also allowed that a data structure does not have an explicit dimord.
 In that case FieldTrip will - where needed - use heuristics to determine how the data field is to be interpreted.

-Most of the pieces of the dimord matches a corresponding metadata field.
+Most of the elements of the dimord match a corresponding metadata field.

 ---|---|